arcalot/.github/profile/README.md

 <a href="https://arcalot.io/arcaflow"><img align="left" width="200px" style="padding-right: 2em;" alt="Arcaflow logo showing a waterfall and a river with 3 trees symbolizing the various plugins" src="https://github.com/arcalot/.github/raw/main/branding/arcaflow.png"></a>

-Arcaflow is a workflow engine consisting of three main components:
+Arcaflow is a workflow system consisting of three main components:

-* Core engine
-* UI
-* Plugins (including SDKs for Go and Python to write your own plugins)

-It allows you to click and drag plugins into a workflow for your systems and, if needed, feed the resulting data back into the UI for further analysis.
-You can also use it just to generate a workflow with parallel and subsequent tasks via the command line.
-There is a range of supported plugins, written either in Go or Python.
+* A core engine, statically-compiled and platform-portable, written in Go
+* Plugins, written in various languages and delivered as Linux containers or modules
+* Workflow definitions, written in YAML, tieing together plugins and their data

+It allows you create workflows with parallel and serial tasks, passing data between the tasks to achieve simple or complex pipelines of actions that result in machine-readable outputs.
+The community supports an ever-growing variety of plugins, and we provide SDKs in Go and Python to aid the user in developing their own custom plugins.

+Arcaflow allows you to encapsulate and version-control expertise, making potentially very complex workflows easily portable among environments and automation systems.
+With an Arcaflow workflow, you can carefully craft a pipeline of actions that serves your direct needs, and share that worflow virtually unchanged for others to run in different environments and CI/CD systems.

 <br clear="left"/>